itachi612/project/README.md

 Your script must be executable.
 The interpreter to use is /bin/sh.

-Put your shell script as well as your result from cleaning in the ex03 folder in the root directory of your repository.
+Put your shell script as well as your result from cleaning in the ex03 folder in the src directory of your repository.

 ## Chapter VII